stajichlab/PHYling/README.md

 process since they have already been searched in the previous run.
 The `Actinomucor elegans` is the only sample need to be hmmsearched.
 On the other hand, the `Zygorhynchus heterogamous` will be removed from the current run.

-Note that if the content or the path of the input files have changes, they will also being detected by align module and trigger the rerun.
+Note that if the content of input files have changes, they will also being detected by align module and trigger the rerun.
 If the hmmsearch evalue/bitscore cutoff is changed, all the samples will need to rerun the hmmsearch step.
 Also, the changes on HMM markersets or input samples with different seqtype will terminate the align module. (since this case should be considered an entirely different analysis)

 ### Filter the alignment results